stitchdata/docs/_replication/integration-loading-reports.md

 ![Loading Reports for all tables in an integration]({{ site.baseurl }}/images/replication/loading-reports-for-all-tables.png)

-Clicking the name of the table in the **Tables to Replicate** column will open a page with a [loading report for that table](#loading-reports-by-table), enabling you to see loading behavior over time.
+Clicking the name of the table in the **Tables to Replicate** column will open a page with a [loading report for that table](#loading-reports-by-table), enabling you to see loading behavior for the table over time.

 ### Loading Data for Subtables

+Depending on the structure of your data in the source and the destination you're using, subtables may be created from a parent table.

-If a table contains subtables, a <i class="fa fa-plus-square" aria-hidden="true"></i><span class="sr-only">Plus icon</span> icon will display next to its **Rows Loaded** value.
+If a table contains subtables, a <i class="fa fa-plus-square" aria-hidden="true" ></i><span class="sr-only">Plus icon</span> icon will display next to its **Rows Loaded** value.
 Click the icon to view the number of rows loaded for its subtables.

-Subtables are created by Stitch based on the structure of the data in the source and your destination.
-Read more about subtables in the [Nested Data and Row Counts guide]({{ link.destinations.storage.nested-structures | prepend: site.baseurl }}).
+You can read more about subtables in the [Nested Data and Row Counts guide]({{ link.destinations.storage.nested-structures | prepend: site.baseurl }}).

 ### Loading Data for Non-Replicating Tables